- Roam narrow alleyways in bustling Kathmandu and discover Durbar Square

 Day 7: Trek from Tengboche to Dingboche (14,304 feet / 4,360 m)

-After breakfast, take some extra time to enjoy the scenery around Tengboche Monastery before you start today's journey.
+Take some extra time to enjoy the scenery around Tengboche Monastery this morning before starting today's journey.
 With mountains in the background, the monastery looks even more beautiful in the morning sunlight.

 Once you set out, choose the upper trail for better views on the way to Pangboche village where you'll pass several stupas, Mani walls, and small villages.
 Stop for lunch at a place that serves delicious food with a fantastic close-up view of Mount Ama Dablam.